mkarajohn/YGO-Rules-Reference-for-GOAT-Players-Who-Can-t-Read-Good-and-Who-Wanna-Learn-to-Do-Other-Stuff-Good/contents/Priority.md

 # Priority

 * Players have priority, not cards
-* The turn player **always** has priority to do the first action during each of their turn phases
+* The turn player **always** has priority to do the first action during each of their turn phases.
+This even includes the steps of the Battle Phase and _even_ the sub-steps of the Damage Step
 * The turn player **passes priority** to the non-turn player **every time they decide to end their current turn phase**.
-This even includes the steps of the Battle Phase and _even_ the sub-steps of the Damage Step
+This even includes the steps of the Battle Phase and _even_ the sub-steps of the Damage Step.

 ## Some things to keep in mind